-Once a synchronous call completes, you can evaluate the results of the stored procedure.
-The callProcedure method returns a ClientResponse object, which includes information about the success or failure of the stored procedure.
-To retrieve the actual return values you use the getResults() method, as in the preceding example.
-See Section 3.2.3.4, "Interpreting the Results of SQL Queries" for more information about interpreting the results of VoltDB stored procedures.
+- The callProcedure() method takes the procedure name and the procedure's variables as arguments.
+The LookupFlight() stored procedure requires three variables: the originating airport, the destination, and the departure time. - Once a synchronous call completes, you can evaluate the results of the stored procedure.
+The call-Procedure() method returns a ClientResponse object, which includes information about the success or failure of the stored procedure.
+To retrieve the actual return values you use the getResults() method.
+See Section 5.2.4, "Interpreting the Results of SQL Queries" for more information about interpreting the results of VoltDB stored procedures. - Note that since callProcedure() can throw an exception (such as VoltAbortException) it is a good practice to perform error handling and catch known exceptions.

-3.3.3.
+6.3.
 Invoking Stored Procedures Asynchronously

-Calling stored procedures synchronously can be useful because it simplifies the program logic; your client application waits for the procedure to complete before continuing.
+Calling stored procedures synchronously simplifies the program logic because your client application waits for the procedure to complete before continuing.
 However, for high performance applications looking to maximize throughput, it is better to queue stored procedure invocations asynchronously.